History of Jehovah's Witnesses: Transition from Bible Student movement

 Armageddon was redefined in 1925 as a battle between God and Satan, resulting in the overthrow of human governments and false religion.
 A 1926 Watchtower article introduced a new emphasis on the importance of the name "Jehovah".
 From 1926 publications began discrediting earlier teachings on the importance of Christian "character development" or personal "sanctification".
 In 1927 they discarded the teaching that Russell had been the "faithful and wise servant" of Matthew 24:45–47.
 By then the Watch Tower Society had rejected the belief that Russell alone had been the sole channel of scriptural enlightenment.
 In 1927 the Society disposed of remaining copies of Russell's Studies in the Scriptures and The Finished Mystery and ceased printing the books.
 In 1928 Russell's teaching that the natural Jews would be restored to Palestine and hold a prominent place in the earthly part of God's kingdom was dropped.
 Christmas celebrations ceased in 1928 after a radio broadcast and Golden Age articles on their pagan origins.

+Bible Students were urged to extend their door-to-door preaching to include Sundays.
+The move quickly attracted opposition from the clergy.
+In 1928 Bible Students began to be arrested in the U.S. for breaching local by-laws on Sabbath observance.
+Rutherford challenged the laws in courts, ultimately fighting hundreds of cases in New Jersey alone as he insisted the preachers were not selling literature, but distributing it for a contribution to Society funds.
+In 1929, Rutherford announced that the vindication of God's name—which would ultimately occur when millions of unbelievers were destroyed at Armageddon—was the primary doctrine of Christianity and more important than God's display of goodness or grace towards humans.